CristianRobayna/Portfolio/README.md

 ## Introduction

+Hello!

-Hello!Welcome to my portfolio.
+Welcome to my portfolio.
 My name is Cristian, and I’m thrilled to have you here!

 In this repository, you will find projects and case studies that showcase my expertise in:

-Data gathering and wrangling using tools like Python and R.
+* Data gathering and wrangling using tools like Python and R.

-Statistical analysis and predictive modeling.
+* Statistical analysis and predictive modeling.

-Data visualization and storytelling with tools like Tableau, Power BI
+* Data visualization and storytelling with tools like Tableau, Power BI

-Spreadsheet proficiency with Excel and Google Sheets.
+* Spreadsheet proficiency with Excel and Google Sheets.

 These projects reflect my passion for extracting actionable insights from data to solve complex business problems.